- Where does the money come from?

 State dollars are provided through what are called state categorical funds, those earmarked for specific purposes, such as special education, transportation, and English Language Learner education.
 These dollars are not available for other purposes.

-Federal dollars are relatively few: just over 3 percent of the district’s operating budget comes from the federal government.
+Federal dollars are relatively few: 3.9 percent of the district’s operating budget comes from the federal government.
 That money is also earmarked for specific purposes, such as Head Start, educational support for low-income students, and support for free and reduced-price lunches.

 If state general funds, state earmarked funds, and local levy dollars do not cover the costs of running a school district, there are few legal options for the district to raise more money.
 It can charge fees for some programs, like extended day, athletics, or school lunches.
 But the ability to charge money is also limited: students are guaranteed a free education.